m1foley/mahjongwind/README.md

 ## TODO
 - Visually indicate when another player drew from deck.
 Floating peektile?
 - Button to sort hand on deal
-- Label "discarding..." next to name
-- Refactor: Try extracting code and/or assigns from show.ex into components
+- Indicate when deck is running low
+- Experiment with more CSS animations: exposing a tile, taking from discards, dealing the tiles, etc.
 - Put everyone's discards in front of their hand?
-- CSS: Is it possible to vertically spread the discards if only 1 flexbox row?
-Make it less obvious that it's a jerry-rigged plain flexbox row.
-- Experiment: Put hidden gong next to exposed if not empty, so it doesn't cover seat-3
-- Experiment with more CSS animations: exposing a tile, taking from discards, dealing the tiles, etc.
-- Enforce that the winning tile was the last one picked up
-- Minor bug: Discards shift when 2nd tile is discarded

 ## Long-term TODOs for public release
 - Real user accounts instead of just web sessions